 If you are just starting a business and haven’t set up credit card processing yet, Venmo for Business is an excellent option.
 And if your business already accepts credit cards and other payment options, Venmo for Business may be a welcome addition to your accepted payment methods.

 After you’ve set up a Venmo business profile, you can start accepting payments for goods and services.
 Your customer must have a personal Venmo account.
 If another business wants to pay you, it will need a Venmo business profile.
 If you want to pay another business, that business will also need a Venmo business profile.

 You can accept Venmo payments from customers via the Venmo app, on your website or in person with a quick response (QR) code.
 Customers can also use a Venmo debit or credit card to pay a business:

 After the transaction, the money is transferred from the customer’s Venmo account to your Venmo account using the customer’s Venmo balance or linked funding source.

 When there’s money sitting in your Venmo account, you can use it to make payments with Venmo or transfer the balance to your linked bank account.
 There is no cost to do this unless you request an instant transfer, which transfers funds within 30 minutes.
-There is a 1.5% fee for an instant transfer.
+There is a 1.75 percent fee for an instant transfer.